Rishiraj Singh: Career

 2008 to 2013.
 He, on his own, detected the ‘ADARSH’ scam; got the approval of registration of FIR and supervised the whole investigation.
 He has been awarded the Police medal for meritorious services in 2001 and Police Medal for distinguished Services in 2012.

 He took charge as joint director CBI's ACB Central Zone, Bhopal in January 2013.
 He was posted to Thiruvananthapuram as the Transport Commissioner on June.
 As transport commissioner in Kerala, he worked relentlessly for strict implementation of traffic laws and got the traffic accidents reduced by 30%.
 Deaths occurring in accidents were also reduced.
-He later became Excise Commissioner, Kerala.
+He later became Excise Commissioner, Keralam.